Announcement Type: New and Competing Continuation.

 2. List the key personnel who will work with the program.
 In the appendix, include position descriptions and resumes of program director and key staff with duties and experience.
 Describe who will be writing progress report.

-3. Describe any prior experience in administering similar project.
+3. Describe any prior experience in administering similar projects.

-G. Categorical Budget and Budget Justification (20 points)
+E. Categorical Budget and Budget Justification (5 Points)

 1. Clearly define the budget.
 Provide a justification and detailed breakdown of the funding by category for the first year of the project.
-Information on the project director and project staff should include salaries and percentage of time assigned to the grant.
+Information on the Program Director and project staff should include salaries and percentage of time assigned to the grant.
 List equipment purchases necessary to conduct the project.

-2. The applicant may include as a direct cost tuition and student support for students who have been selected to receive a scholarship through the American Indians into Psychology grant.
+2. The applicant may include as a direct cost tuition and student support for students who have been selected to receive a scholarship through the American Indians into Psychology cooperative agreement.
 Scholarship support consists of full time tuition/fees/books/other expenses to include uniforms and monthly stipends for living expenses for 12 months.
-The current stipend is to be $1500 per month.
+The current stipend is to be $1,500 per month.

 Multi-Year Project Requirements

-Projects requiring second, third, fourth, and/or fifth year must include a brief project narrative and budget (one additional page per year) addressing the developmental plans for each additional year of the project.
+Applications must include a brief project narrative and budget (one additional page per year) addressing the developmental plans for each additional year of the project.
 This attachment will not count as part of the project narrative or the budget narrative.

 - Work plan, logic model and/or time line for proposed objectives.